One of the world’s top HSP researchers explains eye-opening breakthroughs in sensitivity research — and what they mean for HSPs.

 Sensitivity as a personality trait is still considered a relatively new concept within the field of psychology, but it’s been actively researched by academics and practitioners for at least 25 years.
 That means now is a good time to take stock of what we know, what we don’t, and how sensitive people can most benefit from ongoing research.
 I don’t say that lightly: As one of the researchers directly involved in this work, I believe that the more we understand about sensitive people, the better we’ll be able to meet their needs.
 And I’d like to make our knowledge as accessible as possible.

-To do that, I’m going to put everything we know about sensitivity in layman’s terms, starting from the early days and working all the way up to the present.
+To do that, I’m going to put everything we know about sensitivity in easy-to-understand terms, starting from the early days and working all the way up to the present.
 Given the large number of studies undertaken over this time period (1), the current summary does not seek to cover all of the various contributions to the field, but rather highlights those that are most relevant for the purpose of general understanding — including some of the most eye-opening recent breakthroughs.

 The Origins of Sensitivity Research